-Investments in non-negotiable certificates of deposit and money market funds are carried at amortized cost.
-Investment income consists of interest income from certificates of deposit and money market funds.
+Investments in non-negotiable certificates of deposit are carried at amortized cost.
+Investment income consists of interest income from certificates of deposit and cash.

 Patient Accounts Receivable

 The District reports patient accounts receivable for services rendered at net realizable amounts from third-party payers, patients and others.
 The District provides an allowance for uncollectible accounts based upon a review of outstanding receivables, historical collection information and existing economic conditions.